LDexter/DavinCC/README.md

 DavinCC provides isolated prompting for generic replies and automated structuring for a conversational experience akin to [ChatGPT](https://chat.openai.com/chat), yet is fully customisable.

 Conversations require a greetName.txt file with a custom personality description and sample replies in plain English.
-Their power is enhanced with quality and quantity in descriptions and sample replies. **_(Greeting files and conversations detailed at end)_**
+Their power is enhanced with quality and quantity in descriptions and sample replies **_(Greeting files and conversations detailed at end)_**.

 ## Greater Control Than ChatGPT?